cpt-max/Docs/MonoGame Compute Shader Guide.md

     Vertices.Store3(normByteInd, asuint(norm));
 }
 ```
-The Load, Load2, Load3 and Load4 functions return uint's, and the corresponding Store functions expect uint's, that's why the asfloat/asuint conversions are neccessary.
+The Load, Load2, Load3 and Load4 functions return uint's, and the corresponding Store functions expect uint's, that's why the asfloat/asuint conversions are necessary.

 A similar compute shader for index buffer access could look like this:
 ```HLSL